jonathanbossenger/block-theme-course/module-03/02-Saving-Templates-Template-Parts.md

 # Saving Templates and Template Parts

-Just like Global Styles, changes to your theme's templates and template parts made the Site Editor are stored as a custom post type in the WordPress database.
+Just like Global Styles, changes to your theme's templates and template parts made in the Site Editor are stored as a custom post type in the WordPress database.

-## Where are Templates saved?
+## Where are Templates and Template Parts saved?

-Similar to Global Styles, templates and template parts are stored as a specific custom post type.
+Templates and template parts are stored as a specific custom post type.
 Let's look at the important fields and the data that is stored for each.

 ### Template parts